 Juliana Pig Breed Standard

-The Juliana Pig is a small colorful pig originating in Europe through selective breeding of various kinds of pigs.
+The Juliana Pig is a small colorful pig thought to originate in Europe through selective breeding of various kinds of pigs.
 The Juliana Pig, also known as the Miniature Painted Pig, is small, spotted, and conformationally sound.
 It should not exhibit a pronounced pot belly or sway back, should have a long snout, and be slight in frame.
 Temperament is of the utmost importance since the Juliana has been specifically bred to work with humans.
-While the Juliana breed is quite old it is unsubstantiated as to whether or not the modern Juliana pig is of the same ancestry.
-Regardless of ancestry the modern Juliana more closely resembles the original Juliana then any other breed today.
+While the Juliana breed is reputed to be quite old it is unsubstantiated as to whether or not the modern Juliana pig is of the same ancestry.
+Regardless of ancestry the modern Juliana more closely resembles the description of the original Juliana then any other breed today.
 It is the goal of breeders to produce offsping that consistantly exhibits the characteristics of the original Juliana pig.

 Head: The most prominent feature of the head is a long straight snout that is neither turned up nor snubbed.
 Eyes are almond shaped, clearly visible, and can be blue to almost black.
 Ears are small and erect.
-Heavy jowls are to be discouraged.
+Heavy jowls and a stubbed nose are to be discouraged.

 Legs: Set well apart, straight when viewed from the front and rear.
 Front legs should be set under the shoulders but converge when in motion.
 Two toes of even length and two dewclaws on each foot.
 Rear legs should be set apart, but under the body.
 In motion the legs will converge.
 When viewed from the side, hocks should be set slightly back and be strong.
 Hocks should never be luxating or weak.